 When choosing a carseat for travel, my three primary considerations are SAFETY, CONVENIENCE, and COST.
 I want a seat that’s going to be as light and convenient to carry as possible (but still safe).
 Lugging car seats is inherently annoying, so I want to minimize that annoyance as much as possible.

 Since we also purchase separate carseats for travel (see above), I want a seat that’s going to be relatively inexpensive.
-These two factors mean that our travel carseats aren’t always the cushiest and they don’t have tons of bells and whistles.
+These two factors mean that our travel carseats aren’t always the cushiest and they don’t have tons of extras.
 For us, that’s worth the tradeoff – and my kids haven’t seemed to mind.

 Infant Car Seats for Travel (Age 0-24 months)